shanecelis/bevy_plane_cut/README.md

 ## Not Working Examples

-* `simple_deferred` - same as simple but using deferred pipeline.
+* `simple_deferred` - same as simple but using deferred renderer.
   NOTE: This one does not look right on my macOS machine.
-* `deferred` - A red sphere rendered with deferred pipeline.
-Does not look right.
-This has no plane cut at all.
+* `deferred` - A red sphere rendered with deferred renderer.
+This has no plane cut at all and it still does not look right.
 I'm using macOS, so I'd be curious if it looks correct on other platforms.
 * `two_cuts` - This is a material that has been extended by `PlaneCutExt` twice.
   However, it has a bug.
 See `two_cuts.rs` example for more details.
 PRs welcome!